Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 Dealing with insurance companies can be challenging.
 Negotiating rates, submitting claims, and handling rejections require time and expertise.
 Solo practitioners might find it difficult to secure favorable insurance contracts compared to larger group practices.

-Advantages of Joining a Group Practice
+Advantages of Joining a Group Mental Health Practice: Collaboration and Shared Resources

 1. Shared Resources